-Was any of the music for the movie filmed on set?
+Was any of the music for the Downton Abbey movie filmed on set?
 How does that influence the music?

 And the second one is a large ballroom scene where we used the music of Johann Strauss II.
 The latter was quite tricky as at one point I have to metamorphose seamlessly from the Strauss in to Lunn for a very particular reason which will become apparent when you see the movie!

-Introduce us to one or two or the orchestra members you feel deserve special recognition for their work on the film.
+Introduce us to one or two Downton Abbey orchestra members that you feel deserve special recognition for their work on the film.

-What is your favorite emotion and your favorite Downton Abbey character to compose for?
+What is John Lunn’s favorite musical emotion—and favorite Downton Abbey character to compose for?